wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    Consul also integrates with legacy IBM mainframes.

-> "Multi-platform chooses you, due to acquisitions"
+> "Multi-platform chooses you, due to corporate acquisitions"

 ## Complexitiies of Kubernetes

-   Consul provides better security along with less toil (productivity) for both Kubernetes and legacy VMs.

    The <strong>distributed</strong> nature of microservices require Enterprise teams to ensure those processes are addressed:

-   * Discovery: kube-dns, kube-proxy
+   * Automated Discovery: kube-dns, kube-proxy

    * Configuration: Configmaps

    * Segmentation: Network Policy + Controller

+   Consul provides better security along with less toil (productivity) for both Kubernetes and legacy VMs.

 > To encrypt traffic between nodes, each asset is given an encrypted identity in the form of a TLS certificate (in X.509, <a target="_blank" href="https://spiffe.io/">SPIFFE-compatible</a> format).
 Consul also provides a Proxy to enforce communications between nodes using "Mutual TLS" where each party exchange certificates with each other.

    Consul's <strong>auto-join provider</strong> enables nodes running outside of Kubernetes to join a Consul cluster running on Kubernetes API.